chaowang0524/linkedin_scraper/README.md

 <img width="2364" alt="Screenshot 2023-09-09 at 16 34 26" src="https://github.com/chaowang0524/linkedin_scraper/assets/85655614/76a13d22-cb6b-43d9-9d70-a8d14bbb6a8d">

+### TODO:
-### TODO: Considering to add the salary info to predict the salary in future.
+1. Considering to add the salary info to predict the salary in future.
+2. Considering to scrape job information related to AI/NLP/ML/DS on EU and UK job market and analyse.